ushelp/EasyBackup/doc/readme_en.md

 EasyBackup provide full support for the need to backup the content.
 Collection of content-based task scheduling backups, content compression, remote sending, command execution and more.
 And all this, just a simple configuration management to complete.

-The latest version: `2.2.0-RELEASE`

-Plugins:
+**Latest version**: `3.2.0-RELEASE`

+**Plugins**:

-- `easybackup-mysql-plugin-2.2.0-RELEASE.jar`  MySQL Databasse Backup plugin
+- `easybackup-mysql-plugin-3.2.0-RELEASE.jar`  MySQL Databasse Backup plugin

+### EasyBackup Web Manger

+[EasyBackup Web Manger](https://github.com/ushelp/EasyBackup-Web "Goto EasyBackup Web Manger") is a Java Web Manager based on the EasyBackup framework Engine, you can complete the backup configuration, start and stop control.

 ## EasyBackup Feature